sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerDesktopGroup.md

   * Description (System.String) Description of the desktop group.

+  * DesktopGroupName (System.String) Name of the desktop group (must be unique within a Folder)

   * DesktopKind (Citrix.Broker.Admin.SDK.DesktopKind) The kind of the desktops being published, possible values are: Private and Shared.

   * DesktopsAvailable (System.Int32) The number of machines in the desktop group in state Available; this is the number of machines with no sessions present.